jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

 All those chomping at the bit, just build #master from source.
 It's not too hard (just time consuming), you get the latest CUDA/cuDNN, and additional optimizations over a pip/whl install (eg, see the CPU optimizations in this tut).
 Plus next time CUDA/cuDNN upgrade, you can build again w/o having to wait.

 When we say building we mean building from source not installing a wheel file.
 A wheel is already compiled and 1.4 binaries support CUDA 8 + cuDNN 6.
 To get CUDA 9 you will need to build from source.
-I have never done the windows build.
+I have never done the Windows build.
 Once 1.4 ships the team will switch the nightly builds over to CUDA 9.